apache/arrow/docs/source/format/StatisticsSchema.rst

 query plan.

-For example, DuckDB uses this approach but DuckDB couldn't use statistics because there wasn't the standardized way to represent statistics for an Apache Arrow data.
+For example, DuckDB uses this approach but DuckDB couldn't use statistics because there wasn't a standardized way to represent statistics for the Apache Arrow data.

 .. seealso::